dala318/esphome-rego600/README.md

 To be used as custom component to ESPHome

-## Planned functions
+## Harware
-  - (done) Wifi connection with DHCP and fixed SSID/PASS
+The component is not bound the any specific harware setup, it only requires that a UART port of the MCU is connectred to the external comms-port of the heat-pump.
+This far, successfull communication of one sensor and one binary_sensor has been made with a lab-setup as this one [Serial communication via optocouplers](https://forum.arduino.cc/t/serial-communication-via-optocouplers/686872/26)

-  - (done) Web page showing status and heat pump data (ESPHome)
+## Future planned functions
-  - (untested) Communication with heat pump via ESPHome UART component
+  - Extent entity type support
-  - Provide input and output entities based on heat-pump model
+  - Provide ready-made input and output entities based on heat-pump model

 > **NOTE**: This integration is still in development and used at own risk.
 Connecting unsupported devices to your heat-pump via service interface may cause important settings to be overwritten and lost.
 Please start small with some read-only sensors.